Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Concluding remarks

-Numerical results demonstrate the adequacy of the proposed LM algorithm when transitioning a periodic CR3BP orbit to a quasi-periodic counterpart under the HFEM, which achieves similar performance to the MN alternative for higher-resolution initial guesses, but retains better proximity to the original orbit when the initial guess is poor, through an appropriate selection of the initial damping factor.
-Similarly, the performance of the LM algorithm was found to be superior to the MN alternative at transitioning a transfer trajectory between two periodic orbits from the CR3BP, being able to converge with very poor initial guesses that led to divergence under the MN update equation.
-Furthermore, the benefits associated to the ease of implementation of the proximity constraint were demonstrated, allowing for the converged solution to be shaped in accordance to various proximity objectives.
+Numerical results demonstrate the adequacy of the proposed LM algorithm when transitioning periodic orbits from the CR3BP orbit into quasi-periodic counterparts under the HFEM.
+The case of an L2 Northern Halo QPO demonstrates that LM is able to achieve similar performance to the MN alternative for higher-resolution initial guesses, but retains better proximity to the original orbit when the initial guess is poor, through an appropriate selection of the initial damping factor.
+These results were generalized to various QPOs from different families near the L2 and L1 Lagrange points.
+Doing so further evidences that the MN baseline encounters numerical difficulties in certain cases, leading to divergence if the update step magnitude is not limited.
+Even then, it was found that the typical brute-force attenuation pursued in the literature may be unpredictable or significantly slow down convergence speed, being objectively inferior to the automatic adjustment of the damping factor of the proposed LM algorithm.
+When transitioning a transfer trajectory between two periodic orbits from the CR3BP, similar conclusions in terms of adequacy and robustness were drawn.
+Furthermore, the benefits associated with the ease of including proximity constraints in the LM formulation were demonstrated, allowing for the converged solution to be shaped in accordance with various objectives without requiring a reformulation of the optimization problem.
 The adaptive weight definition was found to be crucial in the cases where the LM algorithm initially converged to a poorly-continuous solution, by increasingly penalizing the continuity residual.
-Employing the adaptive procedure, however, comes at the cost of significant delays in terms of convergence.
+Employing the adaptive procedure was however verified to significantly slow convergence speed.
+Still, the robustness and versatility of the proposed LM package, all while remaining simple to implement and computationally light to execute, make it a valuable alternative to the MN update scheme for practitioners focusing on HFEM transition.